Public libraries are a scarce commodity in the Guatemala City garbage dump community.

 In collaboration with donors, staff, and volunteers, our library in the Colegio received a complete renovation in 2015.
 Our updated library space, new books, and fresh curriculum help us further our goal to give the cherished gift of reading to every student.

-1000 of our books are available for students to bring home for as long as they like.
-Lending access to over 3000 books is gifted to students that borrow and return at least 5 books.
+Students in grades 3 and up are allowed to bring home a book for one week.
+If a student needs more time after a week, they can extend for another week.
 Once a borrowed book is returned, students may borrow another.
 Our system of trust gives students the opportunity to become dependable library users.

 In the spring of 2018, we opened a new library in our Educational Reinforcement Center (CRE), for students in grades 7 and above.
 In the CRE library, students have access to books in both Spanish and English.
-This new library gives our half day students the same opportunities as the students in our full-day school.
+This new library gives our half-day students the same opportunities as the students in our full-day school.
 In total, our students now have access to over 5,000 books at Safe Passage.